RegionCL: Can Simple Region Swapping Contribute to Contrastive Learning?: Experiments

 \subsection{Detection and segmentation on MS COCO}

 \textbf{Settings.} We show the detection performance of the models pretrained with the \modelName pretext task.
 The experiments are conducted on the MS COCO dataset~\cite{chen2015microsoft}, which contains about 118K images with bounding boxes and instance segmentation annotations and covers 80 object categories in total.
-We choose two representative detectors: the two-stage detector Mask-RCNN~\cite{he2017mask} and the one-stage detector RetinaNet~\cite{lin2017focal}.
-For Mask-RCNN, we choose two backbones, \ie, ResNet50-C4 and ResNet50-FPN, respectively.
-RetinaNet is trained with focal loss.
-We also use Mask-RCNN to evaluate the models' transfer performance on instance segmentation, an important topic in dense prediction tasks.
-All the experiments are conducted under the 1x and 2x training schedules, \ie, 90K and 180K iterations respectively, following the same settings as in \cite{xie2021detco,zhao2021self}.
+We choose two representative detectors: the two-stage detector Mask-RCNN~\cite{he2017mask} and the one-stage detector RetinaNet~\cite{lin2017focal}, following the same settings as in \cite{xie2021detco,zhao2021self}.

-\textbf{Results of Mask-RCNN on MS COCO.} Table~\ref{tab:COCO_C4_FPN_1X} and Table~\ref{tab:COCO_C4_FPN_2X} summarize the Mask-RCNN results on 1x and 2x schedules respectively, where the \modelName variants are highlighted in bold.
-We can see that \modelName has significantly improved all approaches with ResNet50-C4 and ResNet50-FPN backbones, confirming the generalization of the proposed \modelName pretext task on various SSL methods.
-According to the tables, MoCo v2 serves as a strong baseline and outperforms the supervised counterparts on both object detection and instance segmentation.
-Nevertheless, incorporating \modelName into MoCo v2 (\modelName-M) can further improve the performance over the MoCo v2 baseline with both backbones.
-It is also noticeable that \modelName-M has already surpassed the previous representative SSL methods, including DetCo~\cite{xie2021detco} and DenseCL~\cite{wang2021dense}, which are specifically designed for the dense prediction tasks.
-More importantly, when incorporating \modelName into DenseCL, \modelName-D achieves the best scores for all metrics in both the 1x and 2x settings.
-It suggests that with the exploration of both cropped and left regions, \modelName can still help the dense prediction favored methods to learn more discriminative features.
+\textbf{Results of Mask-RCNN on MS COCO.} Table~\ref{tab:COCO_C4_FPN_1X} and \ref{tab:COCO_C4_FPN_2X} summarize the Mask-RCNN results on 1x and 2x schedules respectively, where the \modelName variants are highlighted in bold.
+We can see that \modelName has significantly improved all approaches with ResNet50-C4 and ResNet50-FPN backbones, confirming {the benefits of {region-level contrastive learning} on various SSL methods.} According to the tables, incorporating \modelName into MoCov2 (\modelName-M) can further improve the performance over the MoCov2 baseline with both backbones.
+It is also noticeable that \modelName-M has already surpassed the previous representative SSL methods designed for dense prediction, \eg, DetCo~\cite{xie2021detco} and DenseCL~\cite{wang2021dense}.
+More importantly, when incorporating \modelName into DenseCL, \modelName-D achieves the best scores for all metrics in both the 1x and 2x settings. {It suggests that {RegionCL} can still help the dense prediction-favored methods to learn more discriminative features {from a complete perspective}.}